delta-io/delta-sharing/docsite/docs/architecture/README.md

 ---
 # Architecture

-Unders this section architectural design decisions are collected.
+Under this section architectural design decisions are collected.